Home For Christmas: A Miracle Home-Going

 Christmas was always her favorite time of the year.

 So it was that in November, some three years before when the doctor had informed her of her need for surgery because of a “mass.”
-She decided to wait until after Christmas, convinced that it was just a benign growth.
+She decided to wait until after Christmas, convinced it was a benign growth.

 Then came the dreaded news.
 It was cancer.

-The chemotherapy, surgeries, treatments, good days and bad days, ups and downs of the next three years blended together, bringing us to this Christmas week.
+The chemotherapy, surgeries, treatments, good days and bad days, ups and downs of the next three years, blended together, bringing us to this Christmas week.
 Brothers and sisters-in-law had gathered to seek and endeavor to bring comfort.

 She appeared almost twice in her 46 years, and our hearts wrenched.